bgdak/js-id-number-validator/README.md

 ### Add a new validator

 Step 1: Write the validator in TypeScript in the directory `src/providers/<name>.ts`.
-The validator shall be a function returning a `ValidateResult`.
+The validator shall be a function returning a `InternalValidateResult`.

 Step 2: Register the validator in `src/IDValidators.ts`